caktus/django-scribbler/docs/editor.rst

 (if supported by the browser) or a cookie.
 While that means you won't be able to see or use these drafts in another browser, it does mean that you work will not be lost if there is a failure on the server while saving changes or making edits.
 When the editor is opened it will restore any draft that is found.
+There is the option to discard a working draft.
+This will load the current scribble content into the editor.